jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 Parameter | Type | Description
 ----------|------|------------
 callback_function | function | The function to execute whenever a valid keyboard response is generated. valid_responses | array | An array of key codes or character strings representing valid responses.
 Responses not on the list will be ignored.
-An empty array indicates that all responses are acceptable. rt_method | string | Indicates which method of recording time to use.
+An empty array indicates that no response is acceptable. rt_method | string | Indicates which method of recording time to use.
 The `'performance'` method uses calls to `performance.now()`, which is the standard way of measuring timing in jsPsych.
 It is [supported by up-to-date versions of all the major browsers](http://caniuse.com/#search=performance).
 The `audio` method is used in conjuction with an `audio_context` (set as an additional parameter).
 This uses the clock time of the `audio_context` when audio stimuli are being played. audio_context | AudioContext object | The AudioContext of the audio file that is being played. audio_context_start_time | numeric | The scheduled time of the sound file in the AudioContext.
 This will be used as the start time.